 Where to Have Fun: Michigan is also home to national parks galore, many of which are along the Great Lakes.
 Try Sleeping Bear Dunes National Park, Pictured Rocks National Lakeshore and Isle Royale National Park.

 18. North Carolina

 Entertainment & Recreation Rank: 15

 Nightlife Rank: 27

-The 20th-most-fun state is North Carolina, where you'll find beaches and mountains and cute cities with restaurants, museums, nightlife and attractions, all at lower costs than the majority of states.
+In North Carolina, you'll find beaches and mountains and cute cities with restaurants, museums, nightlife and attractions, all at lower costs than the majority of states.

 WalletHub's analysis kept costs in mind when creating its list — having fun for free is certainly better than paying for it!

 Where to Have Fun: The Outer Banks' beaches make up a national dune-filled seashore on the east coast, while the Blue Ridge Mountains promise beautiful scenery in the western part of the state.
 Stop in Asheville to visit the Biltmore, the largest privately owned home in the country.

 Known as a sailing hotspot, Maryland is tied with five other states for having the most marinas and has nearly 3,200 miles of coastline to enjoy (when you follow the National Oceanic and Atmospheric Administration's measurements).

 WalletHub has it high for entertainment and recreation, but alas, the nightlife is quite average, keeping Maryland from a higher spot on the fun chart.